Cats-n-coffee/jsLoxLang/README.md

 Takes the code and splits it into tokens, that will then be given to the parser.
 It reads strings raw source code and does its job of creating tokens.
+Like a finite automata(?) or DFA(?), it uses regular grammar.
+Recognizes the lexemes and matches them with tokens.

 The user input is always added to the inputString, but only valid characters that deserve the lexer's attention will be considered as tokens and created as such.